Configuration and Authentication

 $ sentry-cli login

-sentry-cli will connect to sentry.io but for on-premise you can also sign in elsewhere:
+sentry-cli will connect to sentry.io, but for self-hosted you can also sign in elsewhere:

 $ sentry-cli --url https://myserver.invalid/ login